johnpapa/angular-styleguide/a2/README.md

 ### Avoid Naming Collisions
 ###### [Style [A2-020](#style-a2-020)]

-  - Use unique naming conventions with separators for sub-modules.
+  - Use unique naming conventions.

   *Why?*: Unique names help avoid module name collisions.
-Separators help define modules and their submodule hierarchy.
-For example `app` may be your root module while `app.dashboard` and `app.users` may be modules that are used as dependencies of `app`.
+We import and export modules by the file in which they are contained.
+Thus the name of the files and their folders is important.

+  *Why?*: Names of folders and files should clear convey their intent.
+For example, `app/speakers/speaker-list.component.ts` may contain a component that manages a list of speakers.
+The folder and file names clearly convey the meaning, and thus the module import is clear as `import { SpeakerComponent } from './speakers/speaker-list.component'`.

 ## Components